Learn-Write-Repeat/DSA/dsa-cp-2/ArrayRotation/README.md

 Step 4 : Add first part of array

     Result Array = {3,4,5,6,1,2}
-    This is left Rotated Array. :smile:
+    This is left Rotated Array.

 ## Method to Right Rotate Array